wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 == Description ==

 This plugin is for dudamobile resellers that have API access.
 It allows you to enter your api username and api password in the settings.
 Then you can use a shortcode to display the mobile preview on any page.
-This was only tested on WordPress version 3.8 so I cannot confirm if it works on any past versions.
-If it does please let me know.

 All you need to make this work is to add the short code: [dudamobile_preview] to your page.
 Remember to add your username and password under Settings in the admin.

+Features:

+* Easy to use  (no coding required!)
+* AJAX - preview loads without the page reloading
+* Mobile - view the form on your moible device and see the mobile site (not the comparison)
+* Design - design was minimal so it uses your templates css